aws-robotics/aws-robomaker-github-actions/robomaker-sample-app-ci/README.md

 # AWS RoboMaker Sample Application CI Github Action

 This action will build and bundle your AWS RoboMaker Sample Application package.
-It must run in an environment that has all core ROS dependencies already installed for the ROS distro you are using (Kinetic, Melodic, Dashing, Foxy etc).

 You use a [setup-ros-docker docker container], see usage section to see how to use this container.

 ## Usage

-Using a [setup-ros-docker docker container] docker container:
+Using a Ubuntu docker container:

 ```
 jobs: